nagvbt/nagvbt.github.io/docs/Languages/Introduction.md

 Whether you're a beginner choosing your first language or a professional assessing tools for your next project, understanding the trade-offs between these languages will help you make an informed decision.

+## Comparison Table

-## Comparison Table across several important criteria
+Comparison Table across several important criteria

 | Feature / Language    | C++                        | C#                        | Java                      | Python                  | JavaScript               | TypeScript               |
 | --------------------- | -------------------------- | ------------------------- | ------------------------- | ----------------------- | ------------------------ | ------------------------ |